 Healthy cornbread lightly sweetened with #honey is moist yet light and fluffy texture.
 Plus, it's better for you because it's made without refined flour or sugar.
 Perfect chili pairing or holiday side dish.

 Preheat oven to 350F and grease an 8 x 8 baking dish with butter (or butter sub.)

 Combine dry ingredients (whole-grain cornmeal, almond flour, baking powder, baking soda, cream of tartar, and salt).

-Add in eggs, honey, and butter into the dry ingredients.
+Add in eggs, honey, milk, and butter into the dry ingredients.
 Mix until just combined, DO NOT OVERMIX.

 Immediately pour the mixture into a baking dish and place in the oven.
 Bake for 30-35 minutes or until an inserted toothpick comes out clean and edges of cornbread are golden brown.